anasMokhannate/anasMokhannate/README.md

 ### Hi there 👋

-I am mokhannate anas, a web and mobile developer and interested in AI and Data Science.
+I am mokhannate anas, a web and mobile developer.

 - 📫 To reach me: mokhannateanas@gmail.com